-Remember that most plants like a pH level of 7 to 7.2 better.
-Make sure to check the compatibility of each plant with your fish (because some fish eats plants) and water condition.
+Remember that most plants like a pH level of 7 to 7.2.
+Make sure to check the compatibility of each plant with your fish (because some fish eats plants) and water conditions.

 2. Supply the right substrate

 Aquarium plants require substrate in which to firmly fix their roots.
-These plants can grow in many kinds of substrate, but about 2–3 inches of laterite surrounded with an inch of gravel will be perfect.
+These plants can grow in many kinds of substrate, but about 2–3 inches of laterite surrounded by an inch of gravel would be perfect.

-It is possible to still keep your plants inside the pots where they were sold.
-Nevertheless, planting them in substrate gives a more common look, and it is more helpful for the development root.
+It is possible to keep your plants inside the pots in which they were sold.
+Nevertheless, planting them in substrate gives a more natural look, and is more helpful for the development root.